brittonlaroche/realm-IOT/README.md

 ## Getting Started

 ### Equipment
 You will need a Rasbery Pi 4 and a DHT11 Temperature sensor along with some wiring.
-For a little extra you can get a whole kit with multiple sensors a bread borad and all the wiring you will need with the purchase of an Elegoo UNO R3 Starter Kit.
-I selected the Pi 4 with 4GB and this githib has instructions for the Pi 4 with this configuration.
+For a little extra you can get a whole kit with multiple sensors a bread board and all the wiring you will need with the purchase of an Elegoo UNO R3 Starter Kit.
+I selected the Pi 4 with 4GB, this githib has instructions for the Pi 4 with this configuration.
 The details are in the Amazon links provided in the table below.

 | Raspberry Pi Cana Kit | Elegoo UNO Starter Kit |
 |-----------------------|------------------------|